Discover more from Let 'em go Barefoot

 We, humans, hide away as well when we are ill or injured.
 Additionally, our capacity to engage verbally and emotionally is significantly reduced.
 For instance, we may stop smiling, talking, and participating in activities we once enjoyed.
 For some, it can even be difficult to get out of bed because life feels bleak and lackluster…there’s zero room for play in that state of mind.
 Depression literally depresses action and, therefore, activities (physical or mental) that usually bring about joy, laughter, and connection.

 I want to highlight the mental health aspect here.
 Playfulness is a really good indicator of mental well-being.
 Why?
 Because it signals a desire to connect, to socially engage, and to have fun.
 Even someone who is physically unwell, a cancer patient or someone with a long-term illness, for example, can still crack a joke or poke fun at a situation.
-In this instance, they are staying they mentally OK and they want to connect.
-So, keep this in mind when interacting with others.
+In this instance, they are saying, “I’m mentally OK.
+I want to connect with you.”

-If you have a loved one who is always complaining or who can just not seem to find joy in life, find out how and what they like to play and do that!
-You may notice a spark in their eyes and some joy may find its way back into their psyche.
+So, if you have a loved one who complains regularly or who can just not seem to find joy in life, find out how and what they like to play and do that!
+You may notice that their eyes light up and they soften to the possibility of joyfulness.

 The Neuroscience of Play